-4.29 The Local Transport Plan has provided the framework for several major transport schemes which are important to the delivery of the Core Strategy and the LAPP.
+- 4.29 The Local Transport Plan has provided the framework for several major transport schemes which are important to the delivery of the Core Strategy and the LAPP.
 The infrastructure schedule demonstrates the progress on scheme delivering and funding.
 Many of the major schemes are outside the scope of S106 and rely on additional central Government funding.
-To support the Core Strategies approach to sustainable development and air quality, the City is actively pursuing

-- funding opportunities to deliver a step change in the number of low emission vehicles in Nottingham. - 4.30 Nottingham City Council introduced a Work Place Parking Levy in April 2012.
+To support the Local Plan approach to sustainable development and air quality, the City is actively pursuing funding opportunities to deliver a step change in the number of low emission vehicles in Nottingham. - 4.30 Nottingham City Council introduced a Work Place Parking Levy in April 2012.
 The Levy places a charge on parking spaces within the City for organisations employing more than 10 people.
-The levy collected directly supports the provision of public transport in Nottingham, including Lines Two and Three of the Nottingham Express Transit and has supported the delivery of the Nottingham Midland Station improvements. - 4.31 In collaboration with Derbyshire and Nottinghamshire County Councils the City led a successful bid for £15m from the Local Sustainable Transport Fund (LSTF) aimed at encouraging securing modal shift away from the car.
-LSTF directly supports the aims of the Core Strategies and takes a cross boundary integrated approach to promoting sustainable travel.
-A further £10m of funding was secured following a bid in 2012.
-This directly supports the range of sustainable transport packages identified in the transport modelling study which underpins the growth proposals in Nottingham and neighbouring authorities.
+The levy collected directly supports the provision of public transport in Nottingham, including Lines Two and Three of the Nottingham Express Transit and has supported the delivery of the Nottingham Midland Station improvements. - 4.31 Nottingham received £16.196m for Local Sustainable Transport Fund 2011 to 2015 and then £1.180m for 2015/2016.
+A further £1.180 million was secured through the continuation round to help local people connect to jobs and services and support the local economy through promoting greater use of sustainable travel choices.
+This funding ended on 31 March 2016.
+This directly supported the range of sustainable transport packages identified in the transport modelling study which underpins the growth proposals in Nottingham and neighbouring authorities.